Apple TV+ Randomizer

 Personas

-Creating the following Personas allowed me to get in the mindset of my target users and how I can solve the problem that Curator faced.
+Creating the following Personas allowed me to get in the mindset of my target users and how I can solve the problem that Apple TV users faced.
 These Personas essentially came to life when going through the design process and served as my guiding lights.

 Business Goals

-Clearly defining what the Business Goals and user Goals for Curator allowed me to definite two paths that in turn had common goals that can help push Curator to the next level.
+Clearly defining what the Business Goals and user Goals for this feature addition allowed me to definite two paths that in turn had common goals that can help push Apple TV+ further.
 The Business Goals served as the founding business plan while the User Goals would create the ideas that will attract and retain users to keep Curator going.

 Mid-Fidelity Wireframes